Young Stockton Girl's Emotional Support Puppy Hunted By Hawk

 While Madison admits she still looks up when she steps outside, a backyard memorial is helping her grieve.

-“It makes me sad and sometimes scared because I don’t know if it’s going to happen to any of the other animals or dogs,” she said.MORE NEWS: Son Of Stockton Fire Captain Max Fortuna's Accused Killer Says Shooting Must Have Been A Misunderstand
+“It makes me sad and sometimes scared because I don’t know if it’s going to happen to any of the other animals or dogs,” she said.MORE NEWS: Who Is Cody Wiggs, The Man Accused Of Bombing Cars In Sacramento?